 Monitoring the health of the environment becomes more crucial as anthropogenic activities continue to alter earth’s system of natural resources, but more accessible with developing technologies and fields such as spectronomics.
 Using remotely sensed data, entire landscapes can be observed from a desktop.

 An aerial photo of the geographic distribution of species produces an image of visible RGB bands of light reflected off surfaces.
-LiDAR can be used to observe the physical heights of the land cover by calculating the time it takes a laser to rebound.
-Imaging spectroscopy uses hyperspectral data that can produce an even more detailed description of matter on earth’s surface by recording the patterns of wavelengths of infrared and nonvisible light reflected off the chemical phylogeny of individual plants.
+LiDAR can be used to observe the physical structure of vegetation by calculating the return time from an object to the sensor.
+Imaging spectroscopy records the intensity of electromagnetic radiation wavelengths that are reflected off the earths surface and can produce a a detailed description of earth’s surface and vegetation characteristics.

 The diverse functional traits of the foliage produces different interactions with solar radiation, called spectral properties.
 The functional traits of the canopy refer to elemental and molecular properties that influence the way photons reflect back to the viewer (Asner et al 2017).
-The functional traits and spectral properties of the canopy are unique to species, and can vary temporally, or by differing nutrient content within the foliage, and the resulting spectral optical properties can be viewed remotely with an imaging spectrometer.
+The functional traits and spectral properties of the canopy are conserved across plant taxa, and can vary across space, time, and with respect to vegetation health. temporally, or by differing nutrient content within the foliage, and the resulting spectral optical properties can be viewed remotely with an imaging spectrometer.

 Spectranomics directly connects plants to ecosystem processes such as biogeochemical cycles, which is an essential link to the rest of the Earth system (Asner at al 2017)and a worldwide mapping of plant canopy traits will result in the first spatially-explicit estimates of biodiversity for Earth science (Asner et al 2017)